Jinglinchen97/Tools-Project/README.md

 ## Run Instructions:

-Run instruction:

 * As this is a program using the latest two days' data for prediction, latest two day's stock price need to be acquirable.
 You can only run the cell during stock opening day.

-1. File "Tools Project Code.ipynb" in the master branch includes all codes need running; files in other branches have all beened merged into this main file;
+1. File "Tools Project Code.ipynb" in the master branch includes all codes need running; files in other branches have all been merged into this main file;
 2. To start the project, you need to input the stock code (stock must be within one of the three pools: SP500,nasdaq100 and DJIA) you are interested in and select one pool the stock is from;
 3. For the chromedriver in selenium, we need to download chromedriver.exe (download link: https://sites.google.com/a/chromium.org/chromedriver/home） and replace the path with your own path to chromedriver;
 ```